jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     scott@hex:~/duovero$ git clone git://github.com/scottellis/meta-duovero

+I put the **meta-duovero** repository in a different sub-directory because while the first 3 repositories can be shared, the **meta-duovero** repository may or may not be Duovero specific.
+I am not testing it with anything other then Duoveros.

 The **meta-duovero/README.md** file has the last commits from the dependency repositories that I tested.
-You can always checkout those commits explicitly.
+You can always checkout those commits explicitly if you run into problems.

-### Create a build directory
+### Initialize the build directory

-Some of the following are the conventions that I use.
+Much of the following are only the conventions that I use.
 They don't have to be followed explicitly.
 All the paths to the meta-layers are configurable.

 First setup a build directory.
 I tend to do this on a per board and/or per project basis just to keep straight the different projects I'm working on and so I can quickly switch between projects.
-For this example I'll put the build directory under **~/duovero/**
+For this example I'll put the build directory under **~/duovero/** with the **meta-duovero** layer.

     scott@hex:~$ cd ~/poky-dora
     scott@hex:~/poky-dora$ source oe-init-build-env ~/duovero/build